 - MP3 (mp3)

 5. Zip files

-Because zip files can contain various file types (which may or may not be supported), zip files need to be uncompressed and files need to be uploaded separately.
+Zip files can contain various file types (which may or may not be supported), zip files need to be uncompressed and the files need to be uploaded separately.
 Once a zip file is uncompressed on your local drive, you can drag-and-drop the entire folder to the Add Documents dialog.